clearlydecoded/rest-messenger/README.md

     // This is where you write the actual business logic return new GreetMeMessageResponse("Hello " + message.getMyName());
   }

-  @Override
-  public String getCompatibleMessageType() {
-    // SEE!
-Defining that TYPE as public static final paid off!
-    // You certainly CAN just hardcode a string here, but this is more robust.
-    // Don't worry, if you mess this up, the validation at startup will catch it return GreetMeMessage.TYPE;
 }

-  @Override
-  public Class<GreetMeMessage> getCompatibleMessage() {
-    return GreetMeMessage.class; // not possible to mess up here }

-  @Override
-  public Class<GreetMeMessageResponse> getCompatibleMessageResponseClassType() {
-    return GreetMeMessageResponse.class; // not possible to mess up here }
-}
 ```

 👉 TIP!
-Once you type in `implements MessageProcessor<GreetMeMessage, GreetMeMessageResponse>`, have your IDE generate the interface-required methods for you automatically.
+Once you type in `extends AbstractMessageProcessor<GreetMeMessage, GreetMeMessageResponse>`, have your IDE generate the unimplemented method for you automatically.

 Now, *"rinse and repeat"* as you expand your API.